Free Volume Booster

 Make Quiet Audio Louder — Free, Private, No Sign-up

 SnipSound's Volume Booster increases the loudness of any audio file directly in your browser.
-Drop in an MP3, WAV, OGG, FLAC, AAC or M4A, choose Boost for a manual gain slider or Normalize to push the peak as loud as possible without clipping, then download the result as WAV.
+Drop in an MP3, WAV, OGG, FLAC, AAC or M4A, choose Boost for a manual gain slider or Normalize to push the peak as loud as possible without clipping, then download the result.
+It's the fastest way to increase volume online or make any audio file sound louder — free, private, no sign-up.

 Common use cases